Need new ideas to revamp your bar menu?

-For a first example, let's look at a pretty nifty Japanese sushi restaurant's drink menu.
+For a first example, let's look at this drink menu from a Japanese sushi restaurant.

-Why not have your bar menu be an easily unfoldable origami or if your drink menu is small enough, fold it into an origami fortune teller.
-That’s a pretty unforgettable and interesting way to entertain your guests while also enticing them into ordering another drink.
+Why not have your bar menu be an easily foldable piece of origami or, if your drink menu is small enough, fold it into an origami fortune teller like the menu in the picture.
+That’s a pretty unforgettable and interesting way to entertain your guests while also enticing them to ordering another drink.

 Example #2: Blast From the Past

-Running a bar that has some sort of historical essence to it?
+Running a bar that has some history to it?

-Consider a menu designed as a newspaper!
-Newspapers are interesting for guests to look at, and also offer easy ways to make your most profitable items stand out by putting photos.
-Make the date of the newspaper the date that your drink menu was launched, the day the restaurant was came to fruition, or today's date if you change your menu often enough!
+Consider a menu designed as a newspaper.
+It's interesting-looking, and also offers easy ways to make your most profitable items stand out with different font sizes and photos.
+Make the date of the newspaper the date that your drink menu was launched, the day the restaurant was came to fruition, or the present date if you change your menu often enough.

 Example #3: Hanging Happy Hour

-A menu that stays in place and is easily visible from wherever guests are sitting is a good option.
-Having menus that can blow around in the wind isn’t the most reasonable when running a bar that is open to the elements.
-Anything and everything can be your canvas, and it doesn’t have to be expensive, like driftwood or old surfboards at a beach bar.
+A hanging menu that stays in place and is easily visible from wherever guests are sitting is a good option.
+Anything and everything can be your canvas, and it doesn’t have to be expensive – if you own a seaside bar, you can use driftwood or old surfboards as your backdrops.

-Designing your bar menu for profitability is not easy, but there are a few quick fixes you need to take into account no matter how you’ve decided to set it up.
+Designing your bar menu for profitability isn't easy, but there are a few quick fixes you need to take into account no matter how you’ve decided to set it up.

-First thing's first: know which menu items are more profitable and more popular than others, using sales reports from your bar POS system.
+First thing's first: Lnow which menu items are more profitable and more popular than others, using sales reports from your bar POS system.
 This helps when it comes to pricing, placement, and more.

 From there, here are a few tips and tricks to design to sell those profitable offerings:

-Bring attention to your stars.
-Highlight “best sellers” by putting them inside of boxes.
+- Bring attention to your menu's star items.
+Highlight best-sellers by putting them inside of boxes.